tollefj/TDT4310/labs/lab2_description.md

 ## Word representations
 When we talk about word *representations*, this usually means assigning some numerical value or a vector of values to a word.
-We can also call this *vectorization* or *word embeddings*.
-The latter is the most common term.
+We can also call this *vectorization*.

-An embedding can be thought of as a mapping between words and their vectors as values:
+A word vector can be thought of as a mapping between words and their vectors as values:

 ```python
 word_vector_map = {